theunicornguild/myrent/03_renters/08_python_1_deleting.md

 ### Creating Delete View

-Now we finished the detail page for the renters and we can continue on to create a page that deletes a `renter` object
+Now we finished the detail page for the renters and we can continue on to create a page that deletes a `Renter` object

+#where??
 Lets type the following code

 ```python